reshmabidikar/reshmabidikar.github.io/2018/10/java-8-predicate-example.md

 ```

-Here, the Predicate.test method checks if the input String starts with the String "Hello".
+Here, the `Predicate.test` method checks if the input String starts with the String "Hello".
 So when the above code is executed, it will print the following output:

 ```
 Hello World starts with Hello = true
 Test String starts with Hello = false
 ```

-You can get the source code for this example along with the code for other Java 8 examples at the Github repository [here](https://github.com/learnjavawithreshma/Java8Demo).
+You can get the source code for this example along with the code for other Java 8 examples at the GitHub repository [here](https://github.com/reshmabidikar/Java8Demo).